iScrapeData/toolbox/cloud_scraper/README.md

 ```
 This method is the only that I've found to be of normal speed.

-# GLOBAL VARS
-Any mutex that's defined outside of your function, be sure to define it as a global variable within the function.
-Otherwise, your workers may completely forget what a mutex is once inside your function, which will cause a hang.

 # ULIMIT
 Increase your ulimit to something respectable if you're on a linux or Debian VM like I use.
 Otherwise, you may get a "too many files open" error.
 Also, you have to do this every time you connect to your VM instance (no restart, but connect).